Sathiyakugan/sathiyakugan.github.io/_posts/2023-10-22-loan-deafult-prediction.md

 These EDA insights were invaluable!
 They didn't just inform my preprocessing strategies but also gave me an intuitive understanding of potential pitfalls and avenues to explore.

-## Crafting the Data Pipeline
+### **Crafting the Data Pipeline**

 Post-EDA, I ventured into preprocessing the data.
 This involved:

-**Feature Selection:** Based on the insights from EDA, I shortlisted the most relevant features.
+- **Feature Selection**: Based on the insights from EDA, I shortlisted the most relevant features.
-**Data Cleaning:** This step was all about ensuring data integrity.
+- **Data Cleaning**: This step was all about ensuring data integrity.
 I removed duplicates and dealt with missing values.
-**Data Transformation & Scaling:** I normalized certain features and used one-hot encoding for categorical variables.
+- **Data Transformation & Scaling**: I normalized certain features and used one-hot encoding for categorical variables.
-**Handling Class Imbalance:** With the help of SMOTE, I addressed the imbalance in the dataset.
+- **Handling Class Imbalance**: With the help of SMOTE, I addressed the imbalance in the dataset.
 This ensured that my model would be trained on a more balanced representation of defaults and non-defaults.

 ## Models, Models Everywhere!
 After prepping the data, the real fun began – modeling!
 I experimented with a slew of models, including logistic regression, random forests, XGBoost, CatBoost, KNN, and Gaussian Naive Bayes.
 I utilized a comprehensive search space for hyperparameters, tweaking and tuning to extract the maximum performance.